HackYourFuture/study/the-internet/cors.md

 }
 ```

 It works without any issue!
-But now, for some reason, I want the image to come from another origin.
+But now, for some reason, I want the image to come from another location or, stated more correctly, from another *origin*.
 For example, I want my user to see the image at `https://www.commitstrip.com/wp-content/uploads/2018/05/Strip-La-joie-du-message-derreur-english650-final.jpg`.

 > Now is the right time to explain what is an [Origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) when we talk about the Web.
 The Web as we know it uses HTTP as its core protocol to exchange resources in a [REST](https://simple.wikipedia.org/wiki/Representational_state_transfer) fashion.
 Each resource is identified by its [URL](https://developer.mozilla.org/en-US/docs/Glossary/URL).
 The [Origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) is defined by the **scheme** (protocol), **hostname** (domain), and **port** of the URL used to access it.
 Two resources have the same origin only when the **scheme**, **hostname**, and **port** all match.
 >
 > ![URL Parts](assets/url.png)

-As we can see the origin is different compared to my original application origin.
+As we can see the origin of the new image (`https://www.commitstrip.com`) is different compared to my original application origin (`https://my-super-application.com`).
 It means that I'm requesting a resource from a different origin and therefore making a **cross-origin request**.

 ![Cross-Origin Request](assets/cross-origin-request.png)